 Samantha Dunlap (Summer, 2019): I struggled at first, but it got better quickly!
 I found that everyone in Kyiv was completely willing to help out when I was confused too.
 You have to learn to laugh at your own mistakes, as it makes other people comfortable around you, but if you do that everyone is excited to help you out!
 People I met at art museums offered to show me around, I made friends with the baristas at coffee shops I frequented, and I became close friends with my peer coach.

-Was city transport convenient and affordable?
+SRAS: What modes of transport did you use?
+Did you generally find them convenient and affordable?
 Did you travel outside the city during your stay?

 Jacob Mauser (Summer, 2019): I mostly took the metro.
 My homestay was only a five minute walk from the Pozniaky station, and I had no qualms about walking a long distance to reach areas not serviced by the metro.
 I did take an Uber a couple nights after being out after the metro closed, and found my drivers to be friendly, and the service itself very inexpensive, even at inconvenient hours.
 I did not travel outside Kyiv independently during my stay, but I did take an SRAS-sponsored excursion to Odessa.
 We took the overnight train there and a bus back, and I enjoyed each trip, though the bus was a bit cramped.